 When you’re taking care of a baby, you’ll be changing a lot of diapers.
-But, which route should you go when looking for the best planet-friendly option: disposable diapers, cloth diapers, or something completely different?
+But, which route should you go when looking for the most planet-friendly option: disposable diapers, cloth diapers, or something completely different?

 Not only do disposable diapers contribute to a lot of waste, but single-use diapers take approximately 500 years to decompose.
 Cloth diapers, on the other hand, can be used over and over again.
 A study by Dufferin Research determined cloth diapers are often made from cotton and hemp, while single-use diapers are made from wood, petroleum, and chlorine.
 The materials in disposable diapers release more toxic gases, such as dioxin and TBT.

 Though cloth diapers need to be washed in hot water after every use, resulting in higher water usage, the impact of disposables is much worse.
 From the time a baby is born to when they’re potty-trained, they may use 15 to 25 cloth diapers, whereas a baby using disposables may go through 5,000 to 7,500.
-Both types of diapers do eventually leave an impact on the environment, but cloth is the better choice if you’re wanting to decrease the amount of diapers that end up in landfills each year.
+Both types of diapers do eventually leave an impact on the environment, but cloth is the better choice if you’re looking to decrease the number of diapers that end up in landfills each year.

 4 Eco-Friendly Diapers to Try